-The portfolio must include evidence demonstrating how the trainee has met the knowledge, skills, and behaviours set out in the Teachers' Standards.
+The portfolio must include evidence demonstrating how the apprentice has met the knowledge, skills, and behaviours set out in the Teachers' Standards.
 It must include:

-- A sample of the trainee's lesson plans, demonstrating a breadth of teaching methods used to respond to the strengths and needs of all pupils, as well as the impact planning and teaching has had on pupils' progress; - How the apprentice has used data on pupils' progress; - Examples of the trainee's assessment system; - A reflective journal kept throughout the year or evidence of written assignments; and - Written lesson observations from the trainees' Mentor.
+- A sample of the apprentice's lesson plans, demonstrating a breadth of teaching methods used to respond to the strengths and needs of all pupils, as well as the impact planning and teaching has had on pupils' progress; - How the apprentice has used data on pupils' progress; - Examples of the apprentice's assessment system; - A reflective journal kept throughout the year or evidence of written assignments; and - Written lesson observations from the apprentice's Mentor.